Web8080/AWS-VPC-Setup/README.md

 -Next Steps

--Introduction to VPC
+#Introduction to VPC

 A Virtual Private Cloud (VPC) in AWS is like managing your own private city within the AWS cloud.
 It enables you to configure isolated environments, including neighborhoods (subnets), traffic rules (route tables), and security (NACLs, Security Groups), to keep your AWS resources secure.

 Without VPCs, resources would be deployed in an unstructured, open space.
 VPCs give you control and ensure that your resources are secure and organized, preventing a chaotic environment like an unmanaged city without boundaries.

--Project Steps
+#Project Steps

-Step 1: Create a VPC
+#Step 1: Create a VPC
 -Search for VPC: In the AWS Management Console, search for "VPC" and select it from the dropdown.

 -Select Your VPC: In the left navigation pane, choose "Your VPCs."